JujuAdams/Hotglue/README.md

 ### Features

 - Download and import GameMaker packages from remote storage without going through the steps manually.
 Supports GitHub, gists, itch.io, and Verdaccio (npm).
-- Private GitHub user and organisation repos are supported
+- Private GitHub user and organisation repos are supported.
 - Import loose files directly (from either remote or local sources) as assets.
 Scripts, sprites, audio, and datafiles are supported.
 - Import packages and assets stored locally on your machine.
 - Check for updates to packages from the Hotglue tool and then download and import them.